Exporting fresh exotic tropical fruit to Europe

 GLOBALG.A.P. and other certification as guarantee

-Since food safety is a top priority in all European food sectors, you can expect most buyers to request extra guarantees from you in the shape of certification.
+Since food safety is a top priority in all European food sectors, you can expect most buyers to request extra guarantees from you in the form of certification.

 The most commonly requested certification for fresh fruit is GLOBALG.A.P., a pre-farm-gate standard that covers the whole agricultural production process, from before the plant is in the ground to the non-processed product (processing is not covered).
 Whether GLOBALG.A.P. is required also depends on the destination country, market conditions and market channel.